jeras/verilator/docs/guide/exe_verilator.rst

    Tune the inlining of modules.
 The default value of 2000 specifies that up to 2000 new operations may be added to the model by inlining, if more than this number of operations would result, the module is not inlined.
-Larger values, or a value < 1 will inline everything, will lead to longer compile times, but potentially faster simulation speed.
+Larger values, or a :command:`value` < :command:`1` will inline everything, will lead to longer compile times, but potentially faster simulation speed.
    This setting is ignored for very small modules; they will always be inlined, if allowed.

 .. option:: --instr-count-dpi <value>

    Assumed dynamic instruction count of the average DPI import.
 This is used by the partitioning algorithm when creating a multithread model.
-The default value is 200.
+The default :command:`value`` is :command:`200`.
 Adjusting this to an appropriate value can yield performance improvements in multithreaded models.
 Ignored when creating a single threaded model.